diniska/swiftui-system-colors/README.md

 ## Contribution

 Please, open a pull request or an issue if you find that one or the other color is missing or represented in a wrong way.

+Please, only add system colors to this package.
+We only provide convenient interfaces without making a decision about how some colors should look.
+For example, if there is no color `systemFill` provided by macOS - we don't provide it on macOS either, but for iOS, it exists and we provide that color on iOS.

 Please, keep the similar code style if you propose a change to the package.
 Current code style has the next benefits: